CST-Group/traffic-signal-control-app-sumo-output-dashboard/README.md

 # traffic-signal-control-app-sumo-output-dashboard
-A dashboard to measure SUMO's output mean travel time of all vehicles in the CST Machine Consciousness Traffic Signal Controll App
+A dashboard to measure SUMO's output mean travel time of all vehicles in the CST Machine Consciousness Traffic Signal Control App

 License